e-zk/cpass/README.md

 simple password manager written in Go. based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.

-the basic principal is that your password is generated from a secret, and your username/site pair:
+the basic principle is that your password is generated from a secret, and your username/site pair:

 	password = base64(pbkdf2(secret, username@url))